Enhance your retirement with a Roth IRA

 After age 70.5, a QCD, qualified charitable distribution, from an IRA results in no federal taxes if you follow the IRS rules.
 If you are at the age when you are required to take money out of your IRA, all or part of your RMD (Required Minimum Distribution) can be a QCD, qualified charitable distribution.
 You could reduce your tax liability on the RMD to zero.
 If your RMD is $3,000, but you give $3,000 to charity anyway, do the qualified charitable distribution and you don't pay any federal tax on the RMD.
 That money is not included in your adjusted gross income (AGI).
 More on

 Withdrawal rules and early withdrawal penalties by H&R block.
 You may rollover money from your retirement account into a Roth IRA at any age, but if you are younger than 59 and a half,

 do not take money from your retirement account to pay the tax.

 Hopefully this info will be a good starting place for research and planning in order to maximize your retirement savings.
+Tax rules may change from time to time.
 Please consult your tax adviser or accountant prior to acting on any of these recommendations.

 Index of some of my other pages